American Council for Cultural Policy: American invasion of Iraq and activities of ACCP

 The council appeared in the forefront of cultural heritage protection debates during the American 2003 invasion of Iraq.
-A 2003 article in Science discusses Ashton and Pearlstein's advocacy for "liberalization" in the issuance of foreign-dig permits in Iraq and reconsideration of Iraqi cultural heritage laws to allow “some objects [to be] certified for export."
-On ACCP's activities concerning Iraqi cultural heritage, Zainab Bahrani's article "Looting and Conquest" takes a critical counter-position.
+A 2003 article in Science discussed Ashton and Pearlstein's advocacy for "liberalization" in the issuance of foreign-dig permits in Iraq and reconsideration of Iraqi cultural heritage laws to allow “some objects [to be] certified for export."
+On ACCP's activities concerning Iraqi cultural heritage, Zainab Bahrani's article "Looting and Conquest" took a critical counter-position.
 Bahrani wrote that “William Pearlstein, of the American Council for Cultural Policy (ACCP), an organization that met with the White House and the Pentagon right before the [Iraq] war and right after the looting [of the National Museum of Iraq], is appealing for the cultural theft to continue by other means, calling Iraq's antiquities-preservation laws "retentionist," and saying he "hoped that Iraq would grant more excavation permits and consider export permits for redundant objects."
-She adds that such “opportunism opens the door to more cultural and historical plunder, a base scramble much like the parceling off of sites and antiquities that occurred in the nineteenth century.”
+She added that such “opportunism opens the door to more cultural and historical plunder, a base scramble much like the parceling off of sites and antiquities that occurred in the nineteenth century.”